Conformal transformations and equivariance in unbounded KK-theory: Conformal transformations

 If either or both of \( (X, \mathbf{g}) \) and \( (X, \mathbf{h}) \) fails to be complete, the failure of self-adjointness of the Dirac operator(s) means that one requires the technology of half-closed chains and relative spectral triples.
 We do not pursue this here; for more details, see \cite{Hilsum_2010, Deeley_2018, Forsyth_2019}. \end{example}

-An abstract treatment of open covers, for the purposes of unbounded KK-theory, can be found in \cite{van_den_Dungen_2022}; see, in particular, \cite[Lemma 4.3]{van_den_Dungen_2022}.
+An abstract treatment of open covers, for the purposes of unbounded KK-theory, can be found in \cite{Dungen_2022}; see, in particular, \cite[Lemma 4.3]{Dungen_2022}.

 In the following example, inspired by the modular cycles of \cite{Kaad_2021}, one should think of \( Δ_- Δ_+^{-1} \) as the conformal factor, which can be both unbounded and noninvertible.
-Proposition \ref{proposition:singular-conformal-transformation-delta} admits a generalisation to the higher-order setting, but it requires the extension of Theorem \ref{theorem:smooth-fc} to that case.
 Later, in Proposition \ref{proposition:conformally-generated-delta}, we directly generalise the results of \cite{Kaad_2021}.